lrodrin/transceivers/README.md

 $ echo $PYBINDPLUGIN
 ```

 Once this path is known, it can be provided to the `--plugin-dir` argument to Pyang.
-In the simplest form the command used is:

 ```
 $ pyang --plugindir $PYBINDPLUGIN -f pybind -o binding.py node-topology.yang